MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

       :alt: heat_engine_1

-A very important fact about our description is that the dynamic memory (DM) is considered to be out of the computer, which was not explicitely stated until now in our description.
-It means that the DM is virtualy separated from the rest of the computer in our virtual separtion of the universe in subsystems.
+A very important fact about our description is that the dynamic memory (DM) is considered to be out of the computer, which was not explicitly stated until now in our description.
+It means that the DM is virtually separated from the rest of the computer in our virtual separation of the universe in subsystems.
 The DM is the analog of the working environment for the heat engine.

 We propose here to consider the computer as an engine and to interpret one iteration of the reconstruction process as one cycle of the engine.
-In fact, at the begining of each iteration, the state of the computer is the same since we consider all changing (dynamic) variables to be in the DM, which is the analog of the work environment of the heat engine.
+In fact, at the beginning of each iteration, the state of the computer is the same since we consider all changing (dynamic) variables to be in the DM, which is the analog of the work environment of the heat engine.
 The energy given to the computer is almost completely dissipated into heat transmitted to the cooling system at temperature :math:`T_C`.
 We neglect transmission of heat given to the *rest of the universe* because it should be much smaller.
-Also, there are some electro-magnetic radiations emitted from to the computer to the *rest of the universe* and some eletrostatic energy that is stored in the memory, since writing information in it implies to set a certain configuration of charges with the associated electro-static energy.
-These two energy amounts are however so small as compared to the energy dissipated in the cooling system that we will nelglect them.
-As a consequence of energy conservation we will therefore write for one cycle
+Also, there are some electro-magnetic radiations emitted from to the computer to the *rest of the universe* and some electrostatic energy that is stored in the memory, since writing information in it implies to set a certain configuration of charges with the associated electro-static energy.
+These two energy amounts are however so small as compared to the energy dissipated in the cooling system that we will neglect them.
+As a consequence of energy conservation, we will therefore write for one cycle

 .. math ::